llpeterson/congestion/avoidance.md

 In the following paragraphs, we describe the RED algorithm as originally proposed by Floyd and Jacobson.
-We note that several modifications have since been proposed both by the inventors and by other researchers; some of these are discussed in Further Reading.
+We note that several modifications have since been proposed both by the inventors and by other researchers.
 However, the key ideas are the same as those presented below, and most current implementations are close to the algorithm that follows.

 First, RED computes an average queue length using a weighted running average similar to the one used in the original TCP timeout computation.